SPPRAGUE/i18n-drafts/articles/language-negotiation/language-negotiation.md

-# Language and Locale Negotiation on the Web
+# Negotiating the User's Language (Locale) for a Website or Application

 One challenge faced by websites and services on the Web is how to decide on the most appropriate language and [locale](https://www.w3.org/TR/i18n-glossary#locale) to use when presenting